sourcegraph/handbook/content/departments/engineering/job-fair.md

 ## Finding a project to work on

 Projects are in the [Job Fair project](https://github.com/orgs/sourcegraph/projects/302/views/18).
-Projects are assigned using the planning cadence abovem and on a rolling basis.
+Projects are assigned using the planning cadence above and on a rolling basis.
 Feel free to drop a comment in PR-FAQ issues and let your manager know if you're interested in joining a project.

 ## Known trade-offs

 Job fair allows us to avoid over-relying on a rigid org chart and team structures.
 That said, it comes with a few trade-offs:

 - Bug fixes and small tweaks are less visible, and may fall through the cracks.
 We rely on a lightweight ownership model to solve for this: engineers are still part of teams.
 We're building code ownership tooling to help address this.
-- 3 to 6-months roadmap: job fair makes it so we're continuously reallocating resources to projects.
+- 3 to 6-months roadmap: Job Fair makes it so we're continuously reallocating resources to projects.
 This additional flexibility comes at the expense of having longer term predictability.
 We compensate for this by building a customer facing roadmap that is fine-grained in the short term (3 to 6 months), and focused on higher-level problems in the longer term (12 months).
-Focusing on outcomes and problems vs features for longer term horizons avoid overpromising or deviating from solving real customer problems.
+Focusing on outcomes and problems vs features for longer term horizons helps us avoid overpromising or deviating from solving real customer problems.

 ## Communications